MDunlopGray/Git_class_notes/README.md

 * Branches are like different versions of your project
 * Branches may stay separate, or they can merge
 * For example, you may have three branches of a project for three separate customers
-* Another example is having master and development branches
+* Another example is having master and develop branches
 	* You can think of a master branch as a production or release version of software
 	* The master branch always has a working version of the software
 	* Developers *never* make changes in the master branch
-	* Developers *do* make changes in the development branch
+	* Developers *do* make changes in the develop branch
-	* When the development branch is tested and ready for production, you *merge* the development and master branches
+	* When the develop branch is tested and ready for production, you *merge* the develop and master branches
 	* Create a lightweight tag to tag the master release version

 To create a branch: